Applications will be available on Friday, January 23rd and

 -Reference page - Provide three professional references with phone and email contact information.

 3. Sign up for a Group Interview.
 As part of the application you will sign up for a group interview.
-Group interviews will take place between February 12 - 14, in Steinmetz Hall on State Quad.
+Group interviews will take place between February 23 - 25, in the basement of Steinmetz Hall on State Quad.

 Orientation Assistant Applications Go Live www.MyInvolvement.org